NVIDIA-Merlin/publications/tutorials/KDD2025tutorial/README.md

 # ACM KDD 2025 Hands-on Tutorial: Boost the Performance of Tabular Data Models with Powerful Feature Engineering

-**Date**: August 3–7, 2025
+**Conference Date**: August 3–7, 2025

 **Place**: Toronto, ON, USA

 **Tutorial Material**: The material will be made publicly available at the time of the our KDD'25 hands-on tutorial.
+**Tutorial Date**: TBD

 ## Abstract

-Feature engineering is a powerful technique to improve the performance of models trained from tabular data.
-Unlike computer vision and natural language where deep learning models create features for us, the most accurate tabular data models still utilize the process of human created new columns from existing columns [9] [2] [4].
-Transforming features or groups of features into new representations help the model detect and utilize patterns to predict targets.
-These techniques have helped Team NVIDIA win 1st place in many prestigious international data science competitions [9] [2] [3].
+Feature engineering remains a crucial technique for improving the performance of models trained on tabular data.
+Unlike computer vision and natural language processing, where deep learning models automatically extract hierarchical features from raw data, the most accurate tabular models—such as gradient-boosted decision trees—still benefit significantly from manually crafted features.
+This is demonstrated in Team NVIDIA’s many 1st place data science competition victories [13] [3] [5] [14].

-In this hands-on tutorial, we will teach specific feature engineering techniques using real world data.
-Together instructor and participants will train gradient boosted decision trees and support vector machines on real Amazon review data [6 ].
-NVIDIA cuDF and cuML will be used to accelerate the experimentation pipline allowing us to find and improve model accuracy quicker [8].
-We will learn four feature engineering techniques and observe their application improve model accuracy on a classification task.
-Using normalization, binning, count encoding, and target encoding we will observe a 25% or more improvement in cross validation AUC score when predicting the probability that a user likes a product [5].
+This problem solving hands on tutorial will be presented in two parts.
+The first part will be dedicated to feature engineering.
+We will teach specific feature engineering techniques using the Amazon product review dataset [8] [9] which contains product reviews from May 1996 thru July 2014.
+Specifically, we will use the electronic category of this dataset containing 1,689,188 reviews.
+Using features generated in the first part, participants will learn how to train a gradient boosted decision trees (XGBoost) and support vector machines (SVM) model in the second part.
+NVIDIA cuDF and cuML libraries will be used to accelerate the experimentation pipeline allowing us to search for and engineer new features much faster and discover more accurate models quicker [12].
+We will cover four feature engineering techniques— normalization, binning, count encoding, and target encoding [7] —and demonstrate their impact on classification accuracy.
+Applying these methods, we will observe a significant boost in cross-validation AUC when predicting user preferences.
+By the end of the tutorial, participants will gain practical techniques they can immediately apply to their real-world use cases.

 ## Tutorial Outline

-The tutorial will start with a short overview experimentation pipeline for tabular datasets and of feature engineering techniques for processing tabular datasets.
-Instructors will introduce NVIDIA Cuda-X libraries (cuDF and cuML) for accelerated end-to-end data science pipelines.
-Afterwards, the instructors will teach the material as hands-on labs.
-The audience will be able to follow all hands-on sessions in their dedicated environment via jupyter notebooks and participate by running the code themself and solving the exercises.
+This tutorial is designed as a problem-solving tutorial.
+We will start with a short overview of experimentation pipeline for tabular datasets and of feature engineering techniques for processing tabular datasets.
+We will discuss the importance of acceleration in creating data science pipelines.
+We will then introduce NVIDIA cuDF and cuML libraries [12] for accelerated end-to-end data science pipelines.
+Afterwards, we will teach the material as hands-on labs.
+The audience will be able to follow all hands-on sessions in their dedicated environment via jupyter notebooks and participate by running the code themselves and solving the exercises.
+The tutorial will be 180 min long and is designed as a combination of theoretical lectures and practical exercises for the participants.

 The tutorial is outlined as follow:
 - **Presentation**